Skons/SOAS/README.md

 If you are going to add optional modules.
 Please review those modules for additional overlapping PINs.

 Include the config below in your YAML.
-This one is made for a `ESP32-S3-N16R8`:
+This one is made for a `ESP32-S3-N16R8`.
+Take a look at the examples to view a complete yaml:

 ```yaml
 substitutions: